Structured Data

 Next Steps

-For more than 40 years, IRI software has been manipulating 'big data.'
-IRI began using that term in 2004 to describe its customer's high volume input sources.
+For almost 50 years, IRI software has been manipulating 'big data.'
+IRI began using that term in 2004 to describe its customer's high volume file sources.

-IRI software can address structured data in mainframe sequential and other flat-file formats database tables, and web logs, plus many other data sources through native connectors to streams like KAFKA or MQTT, cloud silos like Amazon S3 and Azure, NoSQL DBs like MongoDB and DynamoDB, and network protocols like HTTP/S and S/FTP.
+IRI software powered by the SortCL 4GL in CoSort and its spinoffs can address structured data in: mainframe sequential and other flat-file formats, scalar relational and simple NoSQL database tables, C/ELF web logs, Excel sheets, ASN.1 CDRs, bank ACH and FedWire files, and other simple data sources through native connectors to pipes and payloads (like KAFKA or MQTT) cloud silos like Amazon S3, GCP and Azure, plus network protocols like HTTP/S and S/FTP.

 The most relied-upon corporate and open data exists in these forms, and IRI software works with it in many ways through a simple metadata, supported in Eclipse: